OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 )
 ```

-* **`base_dir`**: This is the directory containing the pre-tiled LiDAR data in `.las` or `.laz` format.
+* **`base_dir`**: This is the directory containing the pre-tiled Lidar data in `.las` or `.laz` format.
 The pipeline will read all tiles from this folder and process them in parallel.
 The tiling is assumed to be consistent in size and coordinate system, ensuring smooth edge handling when metrics are computed.

 * **`output_dir`**: This is where all raster outputs will be saved.
 The function creates subfolders inside this path for each type of derived product (e.g., DTM, CHM, Rumple).
 Having a centralized output location helps organize results and makes downstream analysis (e.g., differencing or mosaicking) easier.

 * **`year`**: This numeric tag is added to every output raster file’s name (e.g., `tile_2020_dtm.tif`).
-It helps identify which year the raster corresponds to-especially useful when processing multi-temporal LiDAR datasets for change detection.
+It helps identify which year the raster corresponds to-especially useful when processing multi-temporal Lidar datasets for change detection.

 * **`generate_dtm`, `generate_dsm`, and `generate_chm`**: These Boolean flags control whether to compute the Digital Terrain Model, Digital Surface Model, and normalized Canopy Height Model.
 Enabling them allows the function to extract foundational 3D structure metrics from the raw point clouds.